top of page

 4. Protecting Mental Wellbeing During Long Stable Hours

-Supporting mental wellbeing involves:
+Supporting mental well-being involves:

-• Maintaining predictable daily routines
+• Maintaining predictable daily routines.

-• Providing visual or physical contact with other horses
+• Providing visual or physical contact with other horses.

-• Allowing regular, calm human interaction such as grooming or in-hand work
+• Allowing regular, calm human interaction such as grooming or in-hand work.

 ❤️ A settled mental state supports physiological balance across multiple body systems.